pypeit/PypeIt/doc/help/pypeit_collate_1d.rst

                             excluded.
       --exclude_serendip    Whether to exclude SERENDIP objects from collating.
       --rms_thresh RMS_THRESH
-                            If specified, any object with an RMS > this value is excluded from collating.
+                            If set, any objects with an RMS > this value are skipped, else all RMS values are accepted.